 Capital assets, which include property, plant, equipment and infrastructure assets (e.g., roads, bridges, sidewalks and similar items), are reported in the government-wide financial statements.
-Capital assets are defined by the government as assets with an initial, individual cost of more than \$5,000 and an estimated useful life in excess of two years.
+Capital assets are defined by the government as assets with an initial, individual cost of more than \$5,000 for vehicles, machinery and equipment, \$20,000 for improvements and \$100,000 for infrastructure and an estimated useful life greater than one year.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at estimated fair market value at the date of donation.